jmfayard/des-vies-de-devs/Facebook-mental-health.md

-Facebook is a global catastrophe for mental health. cc [](https://www.linkedin.com/in/ACoAABOJoc4B6q7gwQahwfP2qD29jnmMJNIssPo)[Nina Ramen 🍓](https://www.linkedin.com/in/nina-ramen-copywriter/)
+Facebook is a global catastrophe for mental health.

 Here are some findings of the effect it has on the most vulnerable of us